LeadDyno/leaddyno-docs-site/tremendous-integration-guide.md

 ### Setup Your Tremendous Account

 Detailed information on how to configure your Tremendous account can be found in their <a href="http://help.tremendous.com/en/" target="_blank">help documentation</a>.
-You will need to configure a funding source, and setup at least one campaign.
+You will need to add funds to your account, and setup at least one campaign to decide which gift cards an affiliate can choose and if you want to allow bank transfers.

 ### Connecting to Tremendous